ReactiveMongo/reactivemongo-site/releases/0.10.5/documentation/advanced-topics/commands.md

 db.runCommand(command)
 {% endhighlight %}

-We do exactly the same thing with `RawCommand`, by making a `BSONDocument` that contains the same fieds:
+We do exactly the same thing with `RawCommand`, by making a `BSONDocument` that contains the same fields:

 {% highlight scala %}
 val commandDoc =